Stored Procedure in SQL Server

 GO

-As this procedure executed with two required values:
+Executed SP with two required values:

 EXEC ex_proc_update @salary = 5000, @emp_id = 5

-The result-sets before and after execution:
+The result sets before and after execution:

 SQL procedure update